nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 #### Example: Get an image Description, store in `dc:description`

-In the example, we check the input document behaves as a `Picture`, and we sent the jpeg rendition (we don't want to send the main file, which could be a 300MB Photoshop file)
+In the example, we check the input document behaves as a `Picture`, and we send its jpeg rendition (we don't want to send the main file, which could be a 300MB Photoshop file)

 ```javascript
 // input: document, output: document